 Be proactive about supporting your employee’s physical health and this will, in-turn, have a positive impact on their mental health.
 Even if you only suggest something once a week, enabling your staff to feel comfortable stepping away from their desk to stand, walk, work out, or get out into nature, can make all the difference to how someone feels and how they perform.

-Supporting wellbeing is win-win
+Supporting Mental Health at Work is win-win

 So there you have it, seven simple but big impact ways a company can support the mental wellbeing of its employees.
 By implementing these or any of your own approaches, you’ll not only fulfil your responsibilities as an employer, but also strengthen the relationship between employer and employees, increasing loyalty, productivity and innovation.